w3c/wot/plugfest/2018-bundang/result.md

   - OK
   - Registered all Things to the directory.
     - Some TDs in [repository](https://github.com/w3c/wot/tree/master/plugfest/2018-bundang/TDs/Panasonic) such as [Simulator Air Conditioner](https://github.com/w3c/wot/blob/master/plugfest/2018-bundang/TDs/Panasonic/simulator/PanasonicSimulatedAirConditioner1.jsonld) have been registered to Fujitsu Local Proxy/Directory manually by using YARC on Raspberry Pi, and have been discovered through its Remote Proxy/Directory by using ARC on PC.
     - <b>Interaction with things on Remote Proxy was NOT successful due to some internal issue of the proxy</b>.

+* Siemens
+  - Fail
+  - Issue: Current sandbox does not fulfill high RAM requirements of GraphDB, so that Directory frequently crashes
+  - Comment: Will move to better sandbox, possibly from Eclipse Thingweb

 #### 3.1.3 Interact with Remote/Local Proxy -- was (1)